-Over the coming 12 to 18 months, subject to regulatory approval, the Barclays UK Wealth and Investment Management business will be integrated with the Barclays International Private Bank to provide a more integrated proposition that helps to enhance product capabilities and drive better client experiences delivering on the overall digital agenda.
+On 1st May 2023, the Barclays UK Wealth and Investment Management business will be integrated with the Barclays International Private Bank to provide a more integrated proposition that helps to enhance product capabilities and drive better client experiences delivering on the overall digital agenda.
 The impact of this will be the parent undertaking of the Company will change from Barclays Bank UK PLC to Barclays Bank PLC.
 The Company's overall principal activities are not expected to change and will form a key part of the overall integrated proposition.